dexianta/glox/README.md

-##A GO re-implementation of the lox langauge from [crafting interpreters](https://craftinginterpreters.com/)
+##A GO re-implementation of the lox language from [crafting interpreters](https://craftinginterpreters.com/)
-I'm sure like most coder, you probably also wondered at some point how text on the screen gets executed on silicon.

-This is one of my quest for that question as someone who didn't major in CS.
+To me, programming languages are just quite fun in and of itself.
+It has a certain "chicken-and-egg" existential charm to it.